-The government is no longer able to deliver basic services to people in need, including basic healthcare, nutrition services, water and electricity supply, and social safety net services.
-The humanitarian situation is rapidly deteriorating as a result of spiralling violence between the warring parties and access restrictions.
-Imports of basic food items, fuel and medicine have become more difficult and costlier as a result of increasing restrictions.
-Water and power plants, factories, markets and shops have stopped functioning in many locations, or have been damaged by the war.
-Salaries of public servants have not been paid for over a year, and inflation and a liquidity crisis have further exposed civilains to poverty and destitution.
-According to the UN, unless all restrictions on imports are lifted immediately, Yemen will witness an unprecedented famine.
+The government is no longer able to sustain the delivery of basic services, including healthcare, nutrition services, water and electricity supply, and social safety net services.
+Imports and distribution of basic food items, fuel and medicine have become more difficult and costlier as a result of restricted access by aid workers.
+Water and power plants, factories, markets and shops have stopped functioning in many locations.
+The payment of salaries to public servants have been erratic for over two years, and inflation and a liquidity crisis have delivered the last blow to the resilience of millions.

 In 2018, an estimated 22.2 million people - 75% of the population - are in need of humanitarian assistance or protection.
 This includes 8.4 million Yemenis, who do not know where their next meal will come from.

 The public health situation is dire, with several epidemics reported by health organisations.
 The country has been struggling with a massive cholera outbreak since 2017, with over 10 000 suspected cases still reported on a weekly basis.

 The recent rapid and uncontrolled depreciation of the Yemeni rial has worsened the crisis.
 If current trends continue, an additional 3 to 5.6 million Yemenis could become severely food insecure in the coming months.

 Humanitarian partners report that nearly 600 civilians, including more than 130 children, were killed between 1 August and 15 October 2018.
 Over 570 000 people have been forced to flee their homes since the fighting escalated across Hodeidah Governorate in June.
 Reports of grave violations against women and children have spiked dramatically.